-This is the easiest and the hardest step to becoming a brand ambassador.
-Be coherent, strategic and keep your eyes up.
+To become a brand ambassador, you need to be coherent, strategic and keep your eyes up.
 Stories have always been one of the most effective ways to connect with people.
 This desire to share one's own story and be surrounded by listeners is what makes social media so powerful.

 Ambassadors are also likely to participate in marketing events, such as product launches, conferences, etc. They can even participate in helping to organize them.
 While it's not a requirement for brand ambassadors to have a marketing degree or a business, it's likely that companies prefer people with knowledge of basic marketing principles.
 This includes being familiar with digital strategies and campaigns.

 Ambassadors need to be keenly aware of the importance of authenticity and transparency when obtaining high-quality leads and references.
 At the same time, they are expected to know the values and culture of the local market.
 Ambassadors must also be able to delve into the history and values of the brand so that they can reflect these values and explain them to consumers.